Being Brunel, Bristol: 11 things kids will love about SS Great Britain’s new exhibition

 One whole wall of the exhibition’s upper deck is covered in a mural depicting Brunel’s life and times.
 There’s plenty of fun facts to be picked out.

 11. Stepping inside Brunel’s drawing office

 This original office where Brunel designed SS Great Britain has been restored and opened to visitors.
 You’ll find fewer interactive exhibits here but everything has been arranged to be as authentic as possible to Brunel’s time.
 It’s a great history lesson for older kids and my girls were quite taken with the life-like dog curled up under Brunel’s drawing desk.

 Final thoughts on Being Brunel at SS Great Britain, Bristol

 I was already a big fan of SS Great Britain as a Bristol tourist attraction.
 Having returned with our girls to see Being Brunel I can say we were seriously impressed with this addition.
 The exhibition is great for families with plenty of hands on things to do.
 It also puts the whole experience of visiting SS Great Britain into context.
 After being inside Brunel’s mind and learning what it was that drove him as an innovator and engineer, walking around one of his greatest creations is even more enthralling.

 Entry to Being Brunel is included in tickets for SS Great Britain.
 A family ticket for two adults and up to three children costs £45.
 You can use your ticket to revisit the Bristol attraction as many times as you like within 12 months.
 Book online for a discount.

 We booked into the SACO Apartments Broad Quay for a two night city break.
 It’s just 15 minutes and a short harbour ferry ride from SS Great Britain.
 Read my full review of this luxury serviced apartment in Bristol City Centre.

-Disclosure: we were invited to visit Being Brunel and SS Great Britain in return for a review on the blog.
+Disclosure: we were invited to visit Being Brunel and SS Great Britain for free in return for a review on the blog.
 All opinions are my own and those of my family.

 Pin for later